poriacodes/glasp-article/README.md

 ![Getting-Started-Step-Five](images/Getting-Started-5.png)

-#### **6. On the “My Highlights” page, you can edit your profile by clicking the 3 dots next to your profile picture.**
+#### **6. On the “My Highlights” page, you can edit your profile by clicking the three dots next to your profile picture.**

 ![Getting-Started-Step-Six](images/Getting-Started-6.png)

-#### **7.You can edit your display name, username, bio, profile image, location, colour labels and social media links.
+#### **7.You can edit your display name, username, bio, profile image, location, colour labels, and social media links.
 Click  “Save” after you finish editing.**

 ![Getting-Started-Step-Seven](images/Getting-Started-7.png)